MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## [C#](#tab/cs)

-When your bot needs an answer from QnAMaker, call `GetAnswersAsync()` from your bot code to get the appropriate answer based on the current context.
+When your bot needs an answer from QnAMaker, call the `GetAnswersAsync` method from your bot code to get the appropriate answer based on the current context.
 If you are accessing your own knowledge base, change the _no answers found_ message below to provide useful instructions for your users.

 **Bots/QnABot.cs**